-- Each official shall be an approved Referee/Judge; and - That each official shall not be associated with the Athletes taking part in the contest.

-19.6: CONFLICT OF INTEREST: A person acting as Referees or Judges shall not act as team manager, trainer of or second to any Athlete or team of Athletes at the same time as the Athlete's contest or bout.

-19.7: IMPAIRMENT: No MTO official shall operate under the influence of alcohol, cannabis or illicit substances.

-19.8: DISCIPLINARY ACTION: The MTO Board of Directors or its duly authorized representative may, upon the recommendation of Jury, may dispense (temporarily or permanently), with the services of any Referee who, in its opinion, does not efficiently enforce the rules of the MTO, or any Judge whose marking or scoring of contests it considers not to be satisfactory.

-19.9: DRESS: MTO Officials are to wear black trousers, black shoes, and their MTO Official's shirt.
-Appropriate jackets may be used when authorized.
+- That each official shall not be associated with the Athletes taking part in the contest. - 21.8: CONFLICT OF INTEREST: A person acting as Referees or Judges shall not act as team manager, trainer of or second to any Athlete or team of Athletes at the same time as the Athlete's contest or bout. - 21.9: IMPAIRMENT: No MTO official shall operate under the influence of alcohol, cannabis or illicit substances. - 21.10: DISCIPLINARY ACTION: The MTO Board of Directors or its duly authorised representative may, upon the recommendation of Jury, may dispense (temporarily or permanently), with the services of any Referee who, in its opinion, does not efficiently enforce the rules of the MTO, or any Judge whose marking or scoring of contests it considers not to be satisfactory. - 21.11: DRESS: MTO Officials are to wear black trousers, black shoes, and their MTO Official's shirt.
+Appropriate jackets may be used when authorised.

-RULE 20: THE JURY
+RULE 22: THE JURY